 Here at the Farmers’ Almanac, we love finding old folklore sayings about the weather.
 And it seems each month and season has its own set of lore.
-According to August weather lore, “For every fog in August, there will be a snowfall.”
+As we get ready to release our winter weather outlook, our thoughts are about cold and snow.
+And, according to August weather lore, “For every fog in August, there will be a snowfall.”

 More August weather lore includes: